+The Federal Office for Radiation Protection (BfS) conducts the German uranium miner cohort study with support of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) since 1993.
 In close collaboration with the German Social Accident Insurance (DGUV), the BfS randomly selected a cohort of about 59,000 former employees of the Wismut Company.
 The working history of each of these individuals was reconstructed from corresponding employment records.
 By means of a job-exposure matrix the individual annual exposure to radiation was assessed.
 A mortality follow-up is conducted every five years to determine the vital status and - in case of death - the cause of death via registration offices and health authorities.
-The first follow-up (cut-off date Dec, 31st 1998), the second follow-up (cut-off date Dec, 31st 2003) and the third follow up (cut-off date Dec, 31st 2008) have been completed up to now.
-Currently, the fourth follow-up (cut-off date Dec, 31st 2013) is being conducted.
+Up to now the following follow-up periods have been completed:

 For each cohort member time, duration, type and place of work have been assessed.
-Subsequently, individual annual exposure values were determined for the different risk factors.
+Subsequently, individual annual exposure values were determined for the different risk factors with a job-exposure-matrix.
 The most important risk factors are radon and its progeny and silica dust followed by long-lived radionuclides from uranium dust as well as external gamma radiation and arsenic.

 In the cohort study mortality risk due to occupational radiation and dust exposure is investigated.
 For lung cancer, a positive relationship with radon exposure has already been demonstrated in other miner studies.
-However, the risk of low radon exposures or the effect of a combined exposure to dust and arsenic needs further investigation.
-Furthermore, the question whether radon is also involved in the genesis of other types of cancer (for example, leukaemia or cancers of the nasopharyngeal region) or of non-cancer diseases is still open.
+Beyond that, several questions could not be satisfactorily answered in previous studies: This includes the risk of low radon exposures, the effect of a combined exposure to radon, dust and arsenic, or the question whether radon is also involved in the genesis of other types of cancer (for example, cancers of the nasopharyngeal region or leukemia) or of non-cancer diseases.

 Results of the cohort study